 Mediation offers people a chance to talk together and come to an agreement regarding their children, their money and their property, without going to court.
 This can help to reduce the emotional, as well as the financial cost, of separation and divorce.

 You can find a family mediator close to you by calling Talk Mediation in Hereford on 01432 344666 Website: talkmediation.co.uk (weblink) or through the National Family Mediation (NFM) (weblink_

 If you are eligible for Legal Aid, you may also be able to access some free legal advice whilst you are in mediation (called Legal Help) though a solicitor who has a contract with the Legal Aid Agency, like Humfrys & Symonds.
 Or you can opt to pay for more detailed legal advice, on a fixed fee basis, which we can also provide.

 At the end of mediation, if both parties reach agreement, a document can be drawn up known as a ‘memorandum of understanding’, that sets out the outcome of mediation, but this is not legally binding.
 An application can be made to the Court to convert it into a Court Order, which is legally binding.
 Humfrys & Symonds can undertake this for you, free of charge if you are eligible for Legal Aid.

 LEGAL AID AND CHILD CARE PROCEEDINGS

-Legal Help, in the form of advice, attending meetings or writing letters, may be available to parents dealing with Social Services regarding child care issues, subject to means testing.
+Legal Help, in the form of advice, attending meetings or writing letters, may be available to parents dealing with Children Services regarding child care issues, subject to means testing.

-If Care Proceedings start, parents are automatically entitled to be represented free of charge under Legal Aid, with children being represented separately by a solicitor also paid for by Legal Aid.
+If the Local Authority issue Care Proceedings, parents are automatically entitled to be represented without incurring fees as the Legal Aid Agency will cover a parents costs, with children being represented separately by a solicitor also paid for by Legal Aid.